SKOR vs. SPIB

 SKOR vs. SPIB - Drawdown Comparison

-The maximum SKOR drawdown since its inception was -15.98%, which is greater than SPIB's maximum drawdown of -14.94%.
+The maximum SKOR drawdown since its inception was -0.26%, smaller than the maximum SPIB drawdown of -0.33%.
 Use the drawdown chart below to compare losses from any high point for SKOR and SPIB.
 For additional features, visit the drawdowns tool.

 Volatility